You are here:

 2. You want to change the sign-in buttons on one or more of your devices = No need to set up a new destination or location.

 3. You want to give certain users entry to particular facilities or have more granular reporting on access to certain facilities = You’ll need to set up a new destination and locations.
-It easiest if you do this before going to create your user types.
+It is easiest if you do this before going to create your user types.
 You can see the article for this here.
-It’s not a problem if you create your User Type first, you’ll just need to remember to come back and apply your Destinations and Locations to the User Type after.
+It’s not a problem if you create your User Type first, you’ll just need to remember to come back and apply your Destinations and Locations to the User Type afterwards.

 Parent User Types